Russia banned from international sporting events for 4 years over doping

 However, while the Russian flag cannot be present at events, Russian athletes can compete under a neutral flag if they are free of association with the doping scandal.
-Some 168 Russian athletes competed at the 2018 winter Olympics in Pyeongchang under a neutral flag.
+Some 168 Russian athletes competed at the 2018 Winter Olympics in Pyeongchang, South Korea, under a neutral flag.
 Russia has 21 days to appeal the decision.

 Looking back at Russia’s sports doping scandal as agency cracks downNov.
 7, 201903:35

-WADA's executive board recommended a four-year ban in November this year.
+WADA's executive board recommended a four-year ban in November.
 The Russian Anti-Doping Agency (RUSADA) handed over laboratory data to WADA in January as part of a deal to lift the suspension of the Russian anti-doping agency.
 But WADA then accused Russia of tampering with the evidence.

 WADA said it hoped the latest ruling would "draw a line under the allegations of a systematic conspiracy to dope Russian athletes."